The Clear Edge

 The Executive Summary

-What changes if you apply it: Instead of discovering broken onboarding, delivery, and communication systems after $46K–$78K in churn, discounts, and missed referrals, you detect issues in 1.4–1.8 months, restore compliance above 90–95%, and consistently prevent $22,800–$31,200 in annual revenue loss from silent degradation.
+• What changes if you apply it: You catch system breaks in 1.4–1.8 months, restore compliance above 90–95%, and consistently prevent $22,800–$31,200 in annual revenue impact from silent degradation.

 Written by Nour Boustani for $80K–$100K/month founders who want to stop losing $15K–$30K a year to silent system degradation without rebuilding their entire operations from scratch.